Gelassen/Undisclosed-Airline-company/README.md

 5. Confluent still relies on CLASSPATH in some cases, despite on it is a legacy mechanism.
 For postgres sink connector I had to define it in the config
 6. Use docker secrets in production environment https://docs.docker.com/engine/swarm/secrets/
 7. Remove all sensitive data like credentials from the repo and replace them.
 For demo purpose they has been left in repo.
 8. Such projects should be covered with integration tests.
-They has not been added because of demo purpose of this project and not specified requirements for them. s
+They has not been added because of demo purpose of this project and not specified requirements for them.